LeSean McCoy's Ex-Girlfriend's Lawyer Releases Statement on Alleged Attack

 The attorney representing Delicia Cordon, the estranged girlfriend of LeSean McCoy, released a statement Tuesday detailing an alleged assault that occurred at her shared home with the Buffalo Bills running back.

-"At approximately 3:00 a.m. on this morning, while she was sleeping in the residence that she shares with Mr. McCoy, Ms. Cordon was physically assaulted in the home by a male assailant who entered the home with no signs of forced entry," attorney Tanya Mitchell Graham wrote, via NFL Network's Mike Garafolo.
+"At approximately 3:00 a.m. on this morning, while she was sleeping in the residence that she shares with Mr. McCoy, Ms. Cordon was physically assaulted in the home by a male assailant who entered the home with no signs of forced entry," attorney Tanya Mitchell Graham wrote in a statement provided to CNN.

 "The assailant demanded specific items of jewelry that had been previously gifted to Ms. Cordon by Mr. McCoy, which Mr. McCoy had requested back on many occasions.
 In fact, after Ms. Cordon refused to return the jewelry gifts to Mr. McCoy, he would often suggest to Ms. Cordon that she could be robbed because the jewelry was expensive."